 2. Retaliation for opposing discrimination or harassment

 Retaliation based on participation protects an employee from being retaliated against for “participating” in the legal process in any way.
-More specifically, it is usually seen in the context of retaliation for filing a formal complaint, such as a complaint with the Equal Rights Division (ERD) or Equal Employment Opportunity Commission (EEOC).
+More specifically, it is usually seen in the context of retaliation for filing a formal complaint, such as a complaint with the Equal Employment Opportunity Commission (EEOC) or a state administrative agency.

 However, it also protects witnesses from being retaliated against for supporting another individual’s charge.
-So, if a former coworker asks you to testify on their behalf against your current employer, you are protected from retaliation from your employer under the Wisconsin Fair Employment Act (WFEA).
+So, if a former coworker asks an employee to testify on his or her behalf against a current employer, you are also protected from retaliation.

 Retaliation for opposing discrimination or harassment occurs when an employer engages in some form of retaliation in response to a complaint about discrimination, for example a verbal complaint to a manager or an internal complaint to the company.
 The complaint can be about the individual complaining, or it can be about a coworker.